 The same is true for the people you lead.
 Remember that we can see below the surface of our own actions, but we don't automatically think about the backstories that drive and shape the lives and actions of other people, including our employees.
 It takes an extra effort to see what's driving their attitudes, beliefs and actions.
-For leaders, it's necessary to take an additional step and learn about the deeper motivations of your team.
+For leaders, it's necessary to take an additional step.
+This helps us see the people around us as people, not as objects.